EPA scientists collaborate with NASA on multi-year DISCOVER-AQ study to improve ability to measure and forecast air quality from space;

 EPA exposure scientists expect to use the DISCOVER-AQ data they collect in the four field studies to help plan for their participation in a newly selected NASA satellite mission called TEMPO, or Troposheric Emissions: Monitoring of Pollution, expected to launch in 2017.

 The TEMPO project involves building the first space-based instrument to monitor major air pollutants across the North American continent hourly during daytime.
 The instrument, to be completed by September 2017, will share a ride on a commercial satellite that will orbit about 22,000 miles above Earth’s equator.
 Current methods utilize satellites orbiting much closer to the earth’s surface, allowing for observations of atmospheric pollutants to be made only once a day.

 Led by the Harvard-Smithsonian Center for Astrophysics in Cambridge, Mass., TEMPO will make the first measurements of tropospheric pollution over North America.
 The space-based instrument will be able to measure trace concentrations of ozone, nitrogen dioxide, sulfur dioxide, formaldehyde, and aerosols with high frequency and resolution.

-In addition to EPA, the TEMPO team will include partnerships with Ball Aerospace and Technologies Corp. in Boulder, Colo.; NASA's Langley Research Center in Hampton, Va.; NASA's Goddard Space Flight Center in Greenbelt, Md.; and several U.S. universities and research organizations.
+In addition to EPA, the TEMPO team includes partnerships with Ball Aerospace and Technologies Corp.; NASA's Langley Research Center; NASA's Goddard Space Flight Center; and several U.S. universities and research organizations.